james-c-cameron/james-c-cameron/README.md

 - 👋 Hi, I'm James Cameron.
-I am a mathematician most recently based at the University of Utah.
+I am a data analyst and mathematician.
-- 🌱 I’m currently interested in data science and machine learning, computational strategies for studying representation theory and commutative algebra, and topological data analysis.
+- 🌱 I’m currently interested in machine learning, computational strategies for studying representation theory and commutative algebra, and topological data analysis.
 - - 👀 Mathematically I am interested in algebraic topology, representation theory, and commutative algebra, especially the tensor triangulated aspects of these.